Launching your new brand internally

 There were many elements to the story that helped Consortiq explain to their team how the brand had arrived at the final creative articulation.
 And it was important to take them on that journey.

-The branding was kept under wraps throughout the design phase, and the leadership team worked with us to establish a range of internal collateral and branded goodies for the team to take away.
+The branding was kept under wraps throughout design phase, and the leadership team worked with us to establish a range of internal collateral and branded goodies for the team to take away.
 These ranged from practical tools to fun, personalised items.

 All in all, the unveiling was well received and ignited the unity and passion desired to launch Consortiq’s new brand.